wharfkit/docs/wharf/SessionKit/Plugins.md

 - The `type` field must match on of the strings included.
 Each string represents a different type of prompt
 - A `label` for the element, typically providing context to the element.
-- A `data` object for the element, which is specific to the element itself and how its renderered.
+- A `data` object for the element, which is specific to the element itself and how its rendered.

 The individual element types and required data are further outlined in the [PromptElement](#) document.